lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - "the box containing allowance tokens is white" (unknown)
   - "the green notes you find in this room will always be true" (green, is true)
   - "green memos in white boxes are always lies" (blue)
+  - "two realms have the same color banner" (green, is false because white box)

 "The fifth key is held by a king on his throne."